About Freeform Saddles

 - "Y" girthing distributes pressure more equally.

-- Free moving billet straps allow for girth to settle into each horse’s individual girth groove.
-New girthing on some models provides three D-rings and billets which can be attached to any of the three rings for best individual fit.
+- Free moving interchangeable billet straps allow for girth to settle into each horse's individual girth groove.
+Center fire rigging available on some models.

-- Optional sweat flaps protect sensitive horses from billet strap chafing, for FreeWest, EnduroX, Rogue and Cascade saddles.
+- Optional sweat flaps protect sensitive horses from billet strap chafing.

 - Close contact EasyFit Leathers greatly eliminate bulk beneath rider's thighs and knees.
 One inch wide.

 - Wave Leathers provide more leg protection while still maintaining flexibility and freedom of leg position.
-Three inches wide.
+Two inches wide.

 - Standard Fender is wider and for use with Western and English saddles.

-- Happy Ass Seat available for trail riding with superior support: high cantle, low twist, and poleys, on the Ultimate Trail saddle and other models.
+- Ultimate Trail (aka Happy Ass) Seat available for trail riding with superior support: high cantle, low twist, and poleys.

 - Detachable seats interchangeable with most models.